-Final Fantasy XV Windows Edition
+Final Fantasy 15 Windows Edition

 There are many good stories in the genre, and this is another one of them.
 Although the launch version of this game was not the best, the Windows Edition has extra content and a higher quality overall.

 Unlike most Final Fantasy games, this game focuses only on the main four characters, who are your party till the end of the game.
 You will be following the prince of a destroyed land and his three best friends.

-Despite its deep combat mechanics and focus on action-packed sequences, Final Fantasy XV is still very much a classic Japanese role-playing game through and through.
+Despite its deep combat mechanics and focus on action-packed sequences, Final Fantasy 15 is still very much a classic Japanese role-playing game through and through.
 It has a vast world, exploration, plenty of side-quests, a very cinematic story, and plenty of secrets to uncover.